lambdaclass/curse_of_mirra/docs/src/how_to_add_feedbacks.md

 # How to create a new feedback for State Effects
 ☝️🤓 Assuming we already have the feedback implemented in the backend

-1. Create the prefab asset with the particle system you desire

-2. First, create the new Feedback prefab with the particle system you want, then add it to the `Client/Asssets/Feedbacks/States` folder.
+1. First, create the new Feedback prefab with the particle system you want, then add it to the `Client/Asssets/Feedbacks/States` folder.

 3. Inside the `FeedbackContainer` prefab you have to add the new prefab as a child and then add it to the list in the script component.